802-886-1917

 How do We Choose a Heavy Timber Truss Design for Our Building?

-Choosing a heavy timber truss design for a house, barn or church is both an aesthetic and structural decision.
+Choosing a heavy timber truss design for church is both an aesthetic and structural decision.
 First, let’s think about the structure.
 We need to resolve spreading forces from gravity, the physical weight of the building, the weight of live loads (people working on the roof or inside the building as well as sound systems, speaker systems, lights, HVAC vents, etc.), and the forces from wind and seismic.
 Triangles are the strongest shapes for trusses with some legs designed for compression forces and some legs designed for tension forces.
 All of those forces need to find load paths into the foundation and through the walls.
 Our designers and engineers figure out how to resolve all of those forces for every project we build.

 Next, lets think about the aesthetics of the truss.
 There are many ways to span a building – the easiest and most cost effective is with a King Post Truss.
 King post trusses are simple triangles so they are cost efficient.
 They can use straight members or have curved webs and bottom chords to dress them up a bit.
 Queen Post Trusses are similar.
 They use two smaller queen posts that create a center space between two horizontal tie beams.
 Like the King Post Truss, they can use simple straight beams or curved beams.
 A Hammer Beam Truss is a classic design that most people attribute to old European cathedrals.
 We have used it in many buildings including Saint Patrick’s Church in Redding, CT.
 The tricky part about designing hammer beam trusses is resolving the tension loads (spreading forces) that come from the weight of the building plus the weight of the snow and live loads.
 European cathedrals resolved spreading forces with flying buttresses.
 Today, most congregations don’t have the budget for buttresses so they choose a steel tie rod to do the work.
 Another choice is using a Modified Hammer Beam Truss that is similar to a hammer beam truss, but hides the steel reinforcing in routed slots in the timber.
 One of our favorite trusses is what we call the Gothic Church Truss.
 We have used variations on the design for Christ Episcopal Church in Missouri, Saint Michael’s the Archangel Church in Connecticut, and Immaculate Conception Church in New Hampshire.
 The gothic church truss uses a steel tie rod but also has graceful arches that can either be natural timber or glulam material.